OpenFreeEnergy/IndustryBenchmarks2024/docs/source/input_preparation.rst

 Input data source
 =================

 All input data are sourced from the `v2.0 release of the Schrodinger free energy benchmark <https://github.com/schrodinger/public_binding_free_energy_benchmark/tree/v2.0>`_.
-Specifically, input PDB, SDF and edges CSV files can be found under the relevant `structure input <https://github.com/schrodinger/public_binding_free_energy_benchmark/tree/v2.0/fep_benchmark_inputs/structure_inputs>`_ sub-folder.

-For your convenience, a `snapshot of these inputs <https://github.com/OpenFreeEnergy/IndustryBenchmarks2024/tree/main/inputs/original_structures>`_ have been placed under the OpenFE Public Benchmark repository.
+For your convenience, a snapshot of these inputs have been placed under the OpenFE Public Benchmark repository.
+Specifically, input PDB, SDF and edges CSV files can be found under the relevant `original structures <https://github.com/OpenFreeEnergy/IndustryBenchmarks2024/tree/main/inputs/original_structures>`_ sub-folder.
 We recommend that you clone this repository and use those input files.

 Extracting cofactors
 ====================